RestartB/titanium/Privacy.md

 Unless otherwise specified in feature-specific sections, we retain data only for as long as necessary to provide our bot's services.
 When data is no longer needed, it is deleted from our server.

 ## Bot Usage Collection
-When you use Titanium, we collect the following information:
+When you run a Titanium command or use a Titanium context menu item, we collect the following information:
-- Command used
+- Command / context menu item used
-- Time the command was ran
+- Time the command / context menu item was ran at
-- Guild the command was ran in *(not collected if the bot is not in the guild)*
+- Guild the command / context menu item was ran in *(not collected if the bot is not in the guild)*
-- User that ran the command
+- User that ran the command / context menu item

 We do not collect any arguments that you provide (URLs, attachments, etc).